eluebke/ftdi-d2xx/README.md

 If you need more assistance, there is a great guide over at http://xanthium.in/accessing-ft232-using-d2xx-library-and-gcc

-## Files
+## Examples

 The example consists of files.

 One just lists a few infos about all attached devices to stdout.

-The other one is a small project, where two pins of the device serve as input/transmitter/Tx and one as output/receiver/Rx.
+The other one is a small program, where two pins of the device serve as input/transmitter/Tx and one as output/receiver/Rx.
 The device is set up, then a simple bit sequence is written to the device and then a resulting sequence is read and those two are printed to stdout.

+To learn more about how the programm works, have a look at the comments, I tried to use them to explain what is happening.

 The FTDI-device I used was a FTDI FT2232-H56-Q.